FZJ-INM1-BDA/siibra-explorer/docs/usage/selecting.md

 ## Browsing regions

-There exist several ways of browsing the parcellated regions in a selected parcellation in the interactive atlas viewer.
+There exist several ways of browsing the parcellated regions in a selected parcellation in the siibra explorer.

 ### From the viewer